iverks/crysm/pets-guide/tutorial.typ

 === lambda

 The lambda value is the wavelength of the electrons.
 Instamatic sets this to a configurable constant.
-For our setup this is #qty(0.025, "per Angstrom").
+For our setup this is #qty(0.025, "per Angstrom"), which is correct for #qty(200, "kV").
+Be aware that this value is *not* automatically updated when the acceleration voltage is changed.
 The value should be calculated based on the used acceleration voltage.
-The corresponding wavelengths for some commonly used acceleration voltages are listed in #ref(<tab:wavelengths>).
+The corresponding wavelengths for our selection of acceleration voltages are listed in #ref(<tab:wavelengths>).

 #figure(
-  caption: [Wavelengths for common acceleration voltages], table(
+  caption: [Wavelengths for our selection of acceleration voltages.], table(
     columns: (auto, auto),
     [Acceleration voltage [#unit("kV")]], [Wavelength [#unit("per Angstrom")]],